alanvoss/guess_who/README.md

         - a name guess (must include the capital letter), such as `Maria`
       - second element `state` is:
         - any state information you'd like passed back to you on the next turn
+- you must guess a character name in 50 turns or less, otherwise you forfeit guessing that character.
 - run `mix test` in the root directory of the project to make sure your bot passes some basic sanity testing.
 - some mix tasks to help test your code (example usage using `mix help`):